 If you have access to a Venmo balance, here's what you can expect:

-Right after you make an online purchase (authorization), all or part of your Venmo balance will be held until the purchase is finalized (captured) by the merchant.
-If your Venmo balance exceeds the amount of your purchase, your balance will be reduced by the authorized amount to account for this hold.
+After making an online purchase, the amount of your transaction will be held from your available Venmo balance until the purchase is finalized by the merchant.
 This is to ensure that there are enough funds to cover the purchase once it is finalized.
-However, if your purchase is for more than what is available in your balance, your entire balance will be held while waiting for the purchase to be captured.
+If your purchase is for more than what is available in your balance, your entire balance will be held while waiting for the purchase to be captured.
 This means that your balance may display as $0 until the final purchase amount is captured.
 Any held balance amounts that exceed the final purchase amount will be made available within 30 days of completion of the transaction.

-Why do I see multiple charges on my Venmo account from a merchant when I only made one purchase?
+Why do I see multiple transactions in Venmo for a single purchase?

 Most purchases involve an initial authorization hold for the estimated total amount of your purchase, followed by a final capture wherein the total is finalized.

 Some purchases allow the merchant to capture smaller parts of the total at different times, like when two items ship separately.
 In this scenario, the transaction is completed only when the final capture is submitted by the merchant.
 When this happens, the larger authorization hold will be released back to your account.

 Keep in mind that bank-funded transactions can take 1-3 business days to appear on your statement once the merchant has completed them.